Skip to content

 Built with: Squarespace

-Scott Snyder triggers curiosity with a unique grid layout where some thumbnails are animated and some static.
-And if you click on the thumbnail, it opens a complete project page with more written and visual information.
+Scott Snyder triggers curiosity with a unique grid layout.
+Some thumbnails are animated, and some are static.
+Clicking on a thumbnail opens a complete project page with more written and visual information.

 This Squarespace website example maintains the same background color throughout the entire page, including the header and footer.
 Also, you don’t need to scroll back to the top to access menu links because the header reappears when you start scrolling back.